xu4-engine/u4/doc/build.md

 ### Dependencies

-The following libraries are required:
+The following libraries are required for all targets:

- - Allegro 5.2.7 (or later)
  - Boron 2.0.8
  - Faun 0.1.2
     - Vorbis
  - PNG

+Allegro 5.2.7 (or later) is also required for Windows.
+This is optional for Linux, which uses the src/glv Git submodule by default.

 Linux distributions will provide the Allegro, Vorbis, & PNG libraries.
 Below are example install commands for a few flavors of Linux.